swain/TinyKeychain/README.md

 }
 ```

 The only way to store & retrieve objects to/from the keychain is using a `Keychain.Key` object.
-These are tied to an object type, and also don't hold mutable state.
+These are tied to a `Codable` object type, and also don't hold mutable state.
 We recommend you make them accessible using dot syntax, as well:
 ```swift
 extension Keychain.Key {
     static var authToken: Keychain.Key<TokenObject> {